 As Schtasks.exe is a console utility, you’ll see the Command Prompt window opening and closing quickly whenever you run the shortcut.
 So, you may configure the shortcut to run in a minimized window state, in the shortcut properties.

 - Right-click on the shortcut and click Properties.

 - In the Run drop-down options, choose Minimized

 - Click OK.

-Note: In the shortcut properties, you may want to click Change Icon and assign appropriate icon for the shortcut.
+Note: In the shortcut properties, you may want to click Change Icon and assign an appropriate icon for the shortcut.
 The icons should be present inside the executable itself, in most cases.
 For Regedit.exe, browse to Regedit.exe and choose an icon.
 You may also browse the shell32.dll and imageres.dll files for additional icons.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
-He is passionate about Microsoft technologies and has a vast experience in the ITeS industry — delivering support for Microsoft's consumer products.
-He has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.
+He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.